We offer MPhil and PhD programmes in Law and Criminology

 Read about the research interests of our experts in Law and Criminology

-- ESRC funding - North West Social Science Doctoral Training Partnership (NWSSDTP)
+- Economic and Social Research Council funding - North West Social Science Doctoral Training Partnership (NWSSDTP)

-Arts & Humanities Research Council (AHRC) North West Consortium Doctoral Training Partnership
+Arts & Humanities Research Council - North West Consortium Doctoral Training Partnership (NWDTP)

-The shortlisting of awards is administered by individual departments.
-Applicants wishing to be considered for these awards should contact their prospective department for details of the application process.
-All applicants must already hold an offer of a place to study in any department in the Faculty of Arts & Social Sciences before applying for a scholarship, and be due to commence their studies during the 2020-21 academic year.
+Applicants must already hold an offer of a place to study a postgraduate doctoral programme in any department in the Faculty of Arts and Social Sciences before applying for a scholarship, and be due to commence their studies during the 2021-22 academic year.

 University funding for Postgraduate students